 This Poached Salmon with Blueberry Sauce is made with decadent King salmon poached in spiced white wine, and served with an easy blueberry sauce.

-This recipe is sponsored by Regal New Zealand King Salmon, but as always, all opinions are my own.
+This recipe is sponsored by Regal New Zealand King Salmon.

 This Poached Salmon with Blueberry Sauce is made with luxurious King salmon, comes together in minutes, and is perfect for Date Night!